KaotoIO/kaoto.io/content/blog/kaoto-2.0-release/index.md

 ---
 title: Kaoto 2.0 released
 date: 2024-05-16T10:00:00+06:00
 summary: We are thrilled to announce the 2.0 release of Kaoto, the visual editor for Apache Camel!
-Enjoy a fully reworked editing experience with a focus usability.
+Enjoy a fully reworked editing experience with a focus on usability.
 authors:
   - admin
 tags: